Dara-Sy/birds-app/README.md

 ## 🚀 Your homework submission should include:

-- An issue ticket created on the repo `ada-students` [here](https://git.generalassemb.ly/nyc-wdi-ada/ada-students/issues/new)
-- A link to your fork of this repository
-- Completion, comfort, wins, losses, questions... you know the drill.
+- A pull request on this repo.
+Remeber to include your name as well as completion comfort etc.

 ## This homework is due 🚨 11PM ON MONDAY NIGHT! 🚨